Second polar moment of area: Unit

 The SI unit for polar second moment of area, like the planar second moment of area, is meters to the fourth power (m4), and inches to the fourth power (in4) in U.S. Customary units and imperial units.

 Limitations

-The polar second moment of area is insufficient for use to analyze beams and shafts with non-circular cross-sections, due their tendency to warp when twisted, causing out-of-plane deformations.
+The polar second moment of area can be insufficient for use to analyze beams and shafts with non-circular cross-sections, due their tendency to warp when twisted, causing out-of-plane deformations.
 In such cases, a torsion constant should be substituted, where an appropriate deformation constant is included to compensate for the warping effect.
 Within this, there are articles that differentiate between the polar second moment of area, $I_z$, and the torsional constant, $J_t$, no longer using $J$ to describe the polar second moment of area.

 In objects with significant cross-sectional variation (along the axis of the applied torque), which cannot be analyzed in segments, a more complex approach may have to be used.
 See 3-D elasticity.